Why The Minimum Wage Is Not The Safety Net You’ve Been Told

 - People who didn’t manage to receive any form of tertiary education with little working history.

-- People transitioning from a redundant field with which they did not learn any transferable skills.
+- People transitioning from a redundant field in which they did not learn any transferable skills.

-- Immigrant or minority populations who may either lack necessary communication skills (language) or are victim the hard task of social integration and bigotry.
+- Immigrant or minority populations who may either lack necessary communication skills (language) or are victims of the hard task of social integration and bigotry.

 - People who suffer from a disability.

 - People with poor social skills and poor working history.

 The employer is the first victim of a minimum wage.
 For this example, we shall say the employer is of a box factory.